-techniques include stability margins, robustness analyses and worstcase analyses.
-Linear analyses techniques are supplemented with Monte Carlo simulations of the full nonlinear equations of motion to provide further confidence in the system performance.
-These simulations are also used to uncover nonlinear dynamic characteristics, e.g., limit cycles, that are not revealed by the linear analyses.
+The simulations are also used to uncover nonlinear dynamic characteristics, e.g. limit cycles, that are not revealed by the linear analyses.
 Hence, current practice involves extensive linear analyses at different trim conditions and probabilistic nonlinear simulations.
 The certification process typically does not involve nonlinear analysis methods.
+This gap between linear analyses and Monte Carlo simulations can result in significant nonlinear effects going undetected.
+The F/A-18 Hornet aircraft is one example which suffered from the existing gap in the validation procedure.